From Markov to Laplace: How Mamba In-Context Learns Markov Chains: Problem setup

-{\bf Intuition behind Mamba.} While the update equations in \ref{eq:mamba_block} might seem complicated at a first glance, the underlying intuition is simple: given a sequence of input embeddings $(\bx_t)$, we first capture their local temporal information using three separate convolutions to compute $\tilde{\bx}_t, \bb_t$, and $\bc_t$ respectively (\ref{eq:mamba-params}).
-Equipped with this local memory, we perform the classical linear state update to compute the current state $H_t$ from the past $H_{t-1}$, weighed by an input-dependent decay factor $a_t \in (0,1)$, and $(\tilde{\bx}_t, \bb_t)$.
-Subsequently, we compute the state projection $\by_t$, modulate it with an input-selective ReLU term to yield $\bz_t$, and finally project it down to get the $d$-dimensional output embedding $\bo_t$.
-Thus the output $\bo_t$ at time $t$ is a function of the entire input sequence till then, $\bx_1^t$, yielding $ \bo_t = \mamba(\bx_1^t)$. \looseness=-1
+{\bf Intuition behind Mamba.} The underlying intuition behind the update equations in \ref{eq:mamba_block} is simple: given a sequence of input embeddings $(\bx_t)$, we first capture their local temporal information using separate convolutions to compute $\tilde{\bx}_t, \bb_t$, and $\bc_t$ (\ref{eq:mamba-params}).
+Equipped with this local memory, we perform a linear state update to compute the current state $H_t$ from the past $H_{t-1}$, weighed by an input-dependent decay factor $a_t \in (0,1)$, and $(\tilde{\bx}_t, \bb_t)$.
+Subsequently, we compute the state projection $\by_t$, modulate it with an input-selective term to yield $\bz_t$, and finally project it down to get the output embedding $\bo_t$, which is a function of the entire input sequence until then, $\bx_1^t$, i.e., $ \bo_t = \mamba(\bx_1^t)$. \looseness=-1

-{\bf Mamba-based language model.} \ref{eq:mamba_block} block is then incorporated into a full-fledged language model as follows: let $ x= (x_1, x_2, \cdots, x_T) \in \vocab^T $ be an input token-sequence over the alphabet $\calX$; here $\calX= \binary$ as explained in \prettyref{sec:markov_background}.
-Then, at every $t\in [T]$, the output of the language model $\btheta$ is given by the following sequence of equations \cite{dao2024transformers}:
+{\bf Mamba-based language model.} \ref{eq:mamba_block} block is then incorporated into a full-fledged language model as follows: